vtex-apps/store-image/docs/README.md

 | `link`        | `object`            | Links an URL to the image being rendered. | `undefined`   |
 | `width`       | `string` / `number` | Image width (in `%` or `px`).             | `100%`        |

+> They can also receive any image HTML attribute.

 - **`link` object:**

 | Prop name    | Type      | Description                                                                                                                                                                     | Default value |